Orbitale/TranslationBundle/README.md

 1. **Using the Pierstoval's `TranslationController`**

     You'll just load the internal controller by injecting our routes into your app, and get access to our translation manager.
+See "Admin Panel" first section for more informations.

 2. **Connecting to your `SonataAdminBundle` configuration**